How Fun That 3 New England States Let You Officiate Your Friend’s Wedding Without Being Ordained

 Did you know this?
-I just found out that some New England states allow you to get a one-day license without that whole being ordained, so that you can perform a wedding ceremony.
+I just found out that some New England states allow you to get a one-day license without that whole "being ordained" thing, so that you can perform a wedding ceremony.

 Planning that special day to be as personalized as possible has taken many turns for couples who are looking for something unique.
 And now that's a bit easier when it comes to who officiates your wedding.